William Caswell (politician): Biography

-William Caswell, the son of Richard and Mary (née Mackilwean) Caswell, was born September 24, 1754, in Johnston County (present-day Lenoir County), North Carolina.
+William Caswell, the son of Richard and Mary (née Mackilwean) Caswell, was born September 24, 1754, in Johnston County (present-day Lenoir County), Province of North Carolina.
 He received training by apprenticeship in law and served as the register of deeds for Dobbs County.
 He attended the Continental Congress in Philadelphia in 1774 with his father.
 Caswell was elected to the North Carolina House of Commons in 1779 (second session), 1780-1781, 1782, and 1784.
 After the American Revolution, he resided at his plantation, "Red House," near Kinston, where he died on January 6, 1785.

 During the American Revolutionary War, Caswell saw service as a brigadier general commanding Caswell's Brigade, North Carolina militia; appointed May 9, 1779 (1779-1783).
 Caswell previously served as an ensign in the 2nd North Carolina Regiment, commissioned September 1, 1775 (1775-1776); a captain in the 5th North Carolina Regiment (1776-1778); and Colonel of The Dobbs Regiment, North Carolina militia (1779), appointed 2nd colonel during the third quarter of 1778.